easycoder/webson/advanced.md

         }
     },
 ```
 This is somewhat larger than the previous version but there's not much that's actually new.
-The main thing is the `#switch` diretive replacing the original `#` item.
+The main thing is the `#switch` directive replacing the original `#` item.
 It comprises a set of properties, one for each of the values that will be expected for the state variable.
 The values of each of these properties is the name of a user-defined variable.
 These are defined inside the `$Row0` structure in order to keep them private and allow their names to be reused by other rows.
 Each of the switch cases defines a set of row labels as before and calls `$Buttons` to display them.

 The other rows are very similar; you can see the source code in the [repository](github.com/easycoder/webson) as `resources/json/virtual2.json`.